 Email any questions about enrollment/participation to Dr. Toks Fashola at email@example.com.

-Students are enrolled in the classes as a cohort, and they learn alongside AU students.
+Students are enrolled in classes in-person as a cohort, and they learn alongside AU students on Mondays and Wednesdays from 4:05pm-5:20pm.
 DE Fellows receive the same work as the AU students enrolled in their classes.
 The courses are taught in an interactive manner, that involves multiple pedagogies, critical thinking, the Socratic method, and individual contributions to knowledge in the classroom setting.
 The class formats include readings, small groups, large groups, group presentations, and debates, among many other interactive styles of class participation.

 Education (EDU) 205: Schools and Society